gamma-opt/oip-notes/course/part2/1-basics_of_calculus.md

 A point $a$ is locally optimal for $f$ if, within a neighbourhood $N$ of arbitrary size, we have that $f(a) \le f(x)$ (local minimum) or $f(a) \ge f(x)$ (local maximum) for all $x \in N$.
 ````

 Notice two things about definition {prf:ref}`local_optima`.
-First is the fact that a point can a local maxima or a local minima.
+First is the fact that a point can a local maximum or a local minimum.
 If it is both at once, we must have that $f(a) = f(x)$ for $x \in N$.
 The second is that if the neighbourhood can be set as large as the whole set or real numbers, then we can say that these are **global** optima.

-Points that are candidates to optimal points share one thing in common: at them, the function changes from increasing to decreasing (minimum; the opposite for maximum).
+Points that are candidates to optimal points share one thing in common: at them, the function changes from increasing to decreasing (for minima; the opposite for maxima).
 The points at which this change in function value tendency happens are those where $f'(x) = 0$.

 ````{note}
 One way of seeing this is thinking about the first-order Taylor approximation of $f$ at a candidate point $a$.
 The first-order approximation would be given as